rafael-c-alexandre/vpn-playbook/README.md

 1. If the VPN host is behid a device that performs NAT, port forwarding should be configured on that device to route any traffic on Wireguard's port (by default 51820) to the VPN host.
 Conversely, if the VPN host has a public IP address, this step is not necessary.

-2. In order to get the peers set up, we need to retrieve the configs from the peers folder.
+2. In order to get the peers set up, we need to retrieve the configs from the peer configs folder.
 The main.yml playbook also installs [qrencode](https://linux.die.net/man/1/qrencode), which is an handy tool to generate QR codes out of the Wireguard peer config files, which can then be scanned with a mobile device.
 Example:
 ```bash
 ssh $USER@$VPN_HOST:$VPN_PORT -i ${IDENTITY_FILE}
 qrencode -t ansiutf8 < /etc/wireguard/configs/${CLIENT}.conf